loftwah/hoops-hustler/README.md

 ## Contributing

 We welcome contributions!
-Feel free to submit pull requests or suggest features through the in-app feedback form.
+Feel free to submit pull requests.